Oleg Semyonov-Tyan-Shansky: Life and work

-Semyonov-Tyan-Shansky was the son of Ishmael Petrovich, a meteorologist and his wife, who was the daughter of a Moscow physician.
-He was a grandson of the explorer Pyotr Semyonov-Tyan-Shansky and a nephew of the entomologist Andrey Semyonov-Tyan-Shansky.
+Semyonov-Tyan-Shansky was the son of Izmail Petrovich, a meteorologist and his wife, who was the daughter of a Moscow physician.
+He was the grandson of the explorer Pyotr Semyonov-Tyan-Shansky and a nephew of the entomologist Andrey Semyonov-Tyan-Shansky.
 He grew up in Petrograd until 1917, when his family moved to Petrovka in Tambov.
 In 1929, the family returned to Leningrad, where his father got work as a meteorologist.

 In 1930, Semyonov-Tyan-Shansky moved to the Kola Peninsula as a research assistant and was then sent to the Lapland reserve to make scientific observations.
 Here he examined reindeer populations, was involved in the introduction of muskrats and beavers; and wrote several reports.

 During World War II Semyonov-Tyan-Shansky was considered unfit for field service but was enrolled in a reserve rifle regiment and taught English to officers.
-After the war, he received an Order of the Red Star for his military service.
+After the war, he received a Medal "For Battle Merit" and an Order of the Red Star for his military service.